-Please attach the first page (or abstract) of the empirical article(s) or news article that you include in your response when you turn in your assignment.
-In addition, please include an html link / web address for where any news articles were located.
+Please attach the 1st page (or abstract) - a screenshot is fine! - of the additional empirical article(s) or alternative sources you include in your response when you submit it.
+(You do not have to do this for the required readings listed in the syllabus already.)
+Please also include the url (link, website) for where any alternative sources were located.
 Include appropriate APA-style citations throughout your written responses to support your ideas and justify your claims.